MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - An encrypted document is more fragile in the sense that it, if damaged by an error, it may not be recoverable even with extraordinary efforts.
 (Contrast with text documents, still photo, video, and audio files.)
 - A collection of encrypted documents is more subject to large shocks, associated failures where multiple servers are immediately affected.
 E.g., losing the encryption keys can cause all the copies on several servers to be irretrievable.

+Encrypted documents, like compressed documents, may have a greater need for storage redundancy, auditing, and repair because of their increased fragility.

 # A Very Simple Cost Model